-You have to be a little careful to make sure that people don’t ask insulting or slanderous questions like, “President Bush, why are you so ugly?”
+You have to be a little careful to make sure that people don’t ask insulting or slanderous questions like, “Mr. President, why are you so ugly?”
 Or, “Angelina Jolie, will you sleep with me?”
 Other than that, this is a very fun lesson and students get very creative explaining away scandals or making up histories of their characters.
 It’s especially fun when the interviewer knows more about the person than the actor does.
 Encourage students to be creative!

 Note: For beginner students, you might ask them to just find some basic information on the star and formulate basic questions like, “Where are you from?” and “What do you like to do?”
-For higher level students, I would push them to ask more probing questions and give complete answers.
+For higher level students, I would push them to ask more probing questions and give more complete answers.

 Thanks to EnglishBaby! for reminding me of this great idea.Liked this post?
 Check out some of my books on